-This recipe grabbed my attention since Boy #3 had recently requested Sloppy Joes for dinner.
-I kind of groan a little at a request like this, I mean, on one hand, opening a can of Manwich and calling it a night definitely has its appeal, but there’s got to be a better way!
+This recipe came about when Boy #3 requested sloppy Joes for dinner.
+I kind of groan a little at a request like this.
+On one hand, opening a can of Manwich and calling it a night definitely has its appeal, but there’s got to be a better way!
 This recipe is not much more difficult and only takes about 30 minutes from start to finish.
 A fantastic choice for a busy weeknight.
 Easy, quick, and tasty.
 The bell pepper and seasonings take it from the kid realm into something the adults will love too.
-Great served with sweet potato fries and some crisp, cold cole slaw.

 Try and find the best bakery type hamburger or kaiser rolls you can get your hands on and put plenty of napkins out.
 They ain’t called Sloppy Joes for nothing.